 Dance Ensemble-Meets once a week for a dance class or rehearsal for various scheduled all school performances.
 Open to grades 7-12 all levels of dance.

 Improv Company- Meets once per week on Wednesday at 2:30-3:30.Excellent opportunity to get acting training as well as have a wonderful time.
 Trains students to take risks, work as a team, think ‘outside the box’ and enjoy performing in front of a group without judgment.
 Open to grades 9-12.

 Touring Theater- Cast through audition.
 Rehearses October through November one afternoon per week (there are two casts of the same show).
 Travels to area elementary school in mid-November for two full days each cast performing four times per day.

 Spring Musical- Cast through audition.
 Rehearsals begin the first week of January.
 Show is in mid-March.
 Large casts including male roles (usually brought from St. John’s).
 This year the show is Stephen Sondheim’s “Into the Woods’.

 In the Spanish Club we enjoy music, investigate interesting places, and celebrate the holidays of Spanish-speaking countries.
-The Spanish Club usually holds 2 sessions for each meeting, one after school and one at 7:35 AM to accommodate students who participate in other after school or morning activities.
+The Spanish Club meets once every quarter.
+These meetings take place after school and at 7:35 AM to accommodate students who participate in other after school or morning activities.

 Student Council is a student-run organization with faculty supervision.
 The purpose of the student council is to give students an opportunity to develop leadership by organizing and carrying out school activities and service projects.
 In addition to planning events that contribute to school spirit and community welfare, the student council is the voice of the student body.
 They help share student ideas, interests and concerns with the school wide community.
 Representatives are elected to their Student Council positions on a yearly basis.